GerSant/Xiaomi-Mijia-Hygrometer/README.md

 The hygro-pool.sh bash script is intended to query, in every execution, an array of Hygrometers represented by his Bluetooth MAC Addresses, and wirte the results (Temperature and Humidity) in separate MQTT Topcis.

-Soon the Homebridge plugin :)
+For Homebridge plugin go to [Hannseman Github repo](https://github.com/hannseman/homebridge-mi-hygrothermograph)